Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

-You became a master of combat tactics, granting you the following benefits:
+You became a master of combat tactics.

 * The range of your warlord feature increases to 60ft.
 * While you aren’t in close Combat, every creature benefiting from your Warlord feature, that you can see, gains Pack Tactics.